 - Kobe An, Milwaukee St. Denver / I have only been to their shabu shabu spot which I like.

 - Makizushico, Platte Cyn, Littleton / nice co-owner, but the sushi is short on being Japanese.

 - Matsuhisa, Steele St, Denver / the (Nobu) Matsuhisa family loves CO (Aspen, Vail, Denver).

 - Rice Bistro & Sushi, Holly St, Greenwood Village / stick with the Chinese food instead.

-- Sakana Sushi & Ramen, Sheridan, Westminster / This is the one spot I have not been to (I want to try it).
+- Sakana Sushi & Ramen, Sheridan, Westminster / The one spot I have not been to, yet.

 - Sonoda’s, Parker Rd, Aurora / A very old school spot that was sold off to a new owner.